Howard Post: Comic books

-To supplement what even then was considered a meager income, Post broke into comic books—first being rejected by the L.B.
-Cole studio on 42nd Street and then successfully selling work to artist Bernard Baily on West 43rd.
+To supplement what even then was considered a meager income, Post broke into comic books—first being rejected by the L. B. Cole studio on 42nd Street and then successfully selling work to artist Bernard Baily on West 43rd.
 Post's earliest confirmed comic book art appeared in 1945: the cover of publisher Prize Comics' Wonderland Comics #2, and the five-page "3-Alarm Fire!", starring Hopeless Henry, in Cambridge House Publishers' Gold Medal Comics #1.
 Credited as Howie Post, he soon began drawing for the company that would become DC Comics, including the features "Jimminy and the Magic Book" in More Fun Comics, "Rodeo Rick" in Western Comics, "Presto Pete" in Animal Antics, "Chick 'n Gumbo" in Funny Folks, and "J. Rufus Lion" in Comic Cavalcade, among other work.
 During the 1950s, he drew many humorous stories for the satirical comics Crazy, Wild, and Riot, from Marvel Comics' 1950s forerunner, Atlas Comics, as well as occasional stories in that publishers horror comics, including Journey into Mystery, Uncanny Tales, and Mystery Tales.
 As Howie Post, he drew the three-issue run of Atlas' The Monkey and the Bear (Sept.
 1953 - Jan.
 1954).

 Harvey Comics and later career at Famous Studios

 By 1961, Post was drawing adventures of such Harvey Comics’ characters as Hot Stuff the Little Devil, Spooky the Tuff Little Ghost, Wendy the Good Little Witch, and the Ghostly Trio in such comics books as Casper's Ghostland and TV Casper & Company, starring Casper the Friendly Ghost.
 Post was the head of Paramount Cartoon Studios, as well as a key director, succeeding Seymour Kneitel from 1964 through 1965.

 He later went up to director and writer position at Famous Studios, and created and designed a character named Honey Halfwitch (voiced by Shari Lewis), who is half-wizard, half-girl.
 Post pitched the character to the highest brass at Paramount.
-In June 1966, Shamus Culhane, the last head of Famous Studios, took over the series, and the character was given a new design and voice in the last 4 cartoons.
-The final cartoon, Brother Bat, was the last cartoon with Post's involvement as a writer.
-The series would continue until August of 1967, 4 months before the studio shutted down.
+In June 1966, Shamus Culhane, the penultimate head of Famous Studios, took over the series, and the character was given a new design and voice in the last 4 cartoons.
+The final cartoon, Brother Bat, was the last cartoon with Post's involvement as a writer, which was released in August of 1967, four months before the studio shut down.